 Doubt generates opinions

-Opinions splits people in factions,
+Opinions split people in factions,

-Factions create conflict
+Fractions create conflict

-Conflict makes audience
+Conflict makes an audience

-Audience can change the world
+Audiences can change the world

-At least my world.
+At least our world.

-Why you call your A.I.
+Why do you call your A.I.
 SheHorse?

 Actually it should be SeaHorSe, but recently it has become SheHorse.